 These are like the mortgage broker listed above where they search for the right lender for you, but they are done online.
 These are the companies like LendingTree.com and Bankrate.com.

 ADDITIONAL RESOURCESShould you use a bank or nonbank?

 The process for a preapproval is fairly straightforward.

 You will submit some basic info about your financial situation and provide supporting documents – but it won’t be nearly as thorough as your actual mortgage application you will apply for once you have found a home.

 The lender will review this information and pull your credit before granting your preapproval.
 This process is generally accomplished in one day (or even the same day) with large lenders, but can take up to two or three days.

-It may be comforting to get a preapproval, but it doesn’t always mean you will eventually be approved for that mortgage.
+Getting a preapproval may be comforting, but it doesn’t always mean you will eventually be approved for that mortgage.

 What can you really afford?